 Ask a person if they consider themselves kind and the answer will be yes, of course.
 Yet, words are one thing when compared to actions that demonstrate that person’s genuine kindness.
 Kindness is not a trait that all people are known to have.
 Regardless of genetic makeup or any cause and effect from an individual’s environment, it still is a part of us that may just be buried deeper in some than others.
-You might as well think of kindness as untapped human potential that just like other habits can be learned and developed through practice and expressions of kindness.
+You might as well think of kindness as untapped human potential that just like other habits can be learned and developed through practice and small acts of kindness.

-Expressions of Kindness That Can Make a Difference
+Acts of Kindness That Can Make a Difference

 1. If you take public transportation to work, you have plenty of opportunity to practice various expressions of kindness.
 Instead of standing mutely at the bus stop, you should say a simple “good morning” and try to converse.
 Doing so by being cordial to fellow riders will speed up the wait.

 2. Be patient with someone that may be slow due to a health condition or learning impairment whether for taking your bus, waiting in a checkout line, walking ahead of you or dealing with at your workplace.

 3. Always show respect for an older person instead of trying to disregard their advice even if it may be wrong demonstrates kindness.
 After all, they have accumulated more life experience and could be making a point.

 4. Help someone struggling to do something if you can.
 Perhaps, you see someone trying to navigate a busy road that may not move as quickly as you do to dart through oncoming traffic.
 It never hurts to ask this person if you can help them cross.

 5. Practice these small acts of kindness when you know a friend, acquaintance or relative has a problem.
 Call that person and ask if there is anything that you can do to help.